Teaching in Ireland

 The following is for general information purposes only.
 All further queries regarding this information should be directed to the competent authorities listed below.

-The Teaching Council of Ireland – An Chomhairle Mhúinteoireachta is the competent authority for the regulation of the teaching profession in Ireland.
+The Teaching Council of Ireland is the competent authority for the regulation of the teaching profession in Ireland.

-For establishment purposes (the provision of a regulated profession on a stable and continuing basis) to work as a teacher in schools funded by the Department of Education & Skills in Ireland, service providers are required to be registered with the Teaching Council and have their qualifications approved by that authority.
+To work as a teacher in schools funded by the Department of Education & Skills in Ireland, service providers are required to be registered with the Teaching Council and have their qualifications approved by the authority.
 This is in accordance with the terms of EC 2005/36 and with EU case law on the Directives governing the mutual recognition of professional qualifications.
-Individuals apply directly to the Teaching Council for authorisation for establishment (to register) to practice a regulated profession on a stable and continuing basis in Ireland.
+Individuals must register directly with the Teaching Council to practice teaching on a stable and continuing basis in Ireland.

-The application procedures are set out on the website of the Council.
-The process requires, completion of an application form, the submission of transcripts, proof of identity, evidence of character, an application fee and where appropriate other documentary evidence to demonstrate eligibility for registration.
+The application procedures are set out on the Council website.
+The process requires submission of an application form, along with transcripts, proof of identity, evidence of character, an application fee and where appropriate other documentary evidence to demonstrate eligibility for registration.

 If you are a teacher who is looking to provide services (register to teach) in Ireland, you may obtain further information in the following links of the Teaching Council of Ireland website below.

 Please find the contact details for the Teaching Council of Ireland in the link below.

 Tel: +353 1 651 7900